 .
 Like you, Iā€™m a family historian, hooked on stories.
 I started wading into this community with my previous startup, Ponga.com.
 As we wound down the platform, I realized that our subscribers had become my friends.
 What brought us together was now my mission too.
 So, in a post-Ponga world, I formed ā€œProjectkin.ā€ More about me on LinkedIn.

-As Iā€™ve gotten to know community members, I find myself thinking of the community as a collective and my language reflects it.
-At the end of the day, Iā€™m the one responsible for this content, however.
 In an online world, it can be hard to tell when a phrase or topic lands poorly, offends, or is inappropriate.
 If you have concerns or suggestions, please reach out to me.
 Iā€™ve learned to rely on your candor.
 I appear personally here on Substack as both myself,

 , and as the.
 You can also reach me via email at projectkin.org@gmail.com.